Henbury Hall, Cheshire: Exterior

 Henbury Hall is constructed in brick and concrete which is faced with limestone from northeast France, with the roof in local stone.
 The dome is in lead, with a lantern in gunmetal and gilded copper.
 It has a plan of 56 ft square, with four-way symmetry.
 There is a rusticated basement, and an Ionic portico on each side.
 A stairway leads up to the south front.
 Within each portico is a Venetian window.
 Life-size statues by Simon Verity stand on the pediments.
 Topping the house is a dome surmounted by a lantern.

-Architectural model of Henbury Hall made in yellow cedarwood by Richard Armiger, constructed 1985-1986, for Julian Bicknell Architects, scale 1:50, built 1983-1984.